 Digital Fatigue and Energy Data 2025

-This page summarises findings from the Human Clarity Institute’s Digital Life 2025 dataset on digital fatigue, energy depletion, online regret, and coping behaviours.
-The dataset includes 1,003 valid responses across six English-speaking countries and examines how long online exposure relates to tiredness, regret, recovery, and perceived energy.
+This page summarises findings from the Human Clarity Institute’s Digital Life 2025 dataset on digital fatigue, energy depletion, online regret, and recovery after prolonged online exposure.
+The dataset includes 1,003 valid responses across six English-speaking countries and examines how digitally mediated environments influence tiredness, overwhelm, restoration, and perceived mental energy.

 View the Digital Life 2025 Dataset